atbcb/ICTTestingBaseline/docs/13DataTables.md

 * **[2.4.6 Headings and Labels](https://www.w3.org/TR/UNDERSTANDING-WCAG20/navigation-mechanisms-descriptive.html)** -- Headings and Labels provide topic and purpose

 ## Test Method Rationale
-For assistive technology (AT) users, data tables must explicitely associate table data with table row and column headers via programmatic markup.
+For assistive technology (AT) users, data tables must explicitly associate table data with table row and column headers via programmatic markup.
 Table markup also facilitates navigation for AT users by providing programmatic landmarks via column and row headers.

 ## Limitations, Assumptions, Exceptions
 * Data tables are those tables where information in a cell requires a row or column header to adequately describe the cell's contents.
 If a table is used for placement of components on the page for visual aesthetics, then it is considered a layout table.
 This requirement applies to data tables only.